jagrat7/AudioVisaulizer/README.md

 }
 ```
 ## Use Cases
 - Use for your AI chatbot to show the audio visualization of the user's voice.
+I recommend using `@lobehub/tts/react` for your speech recognition.

 ![audvis demo](./public/chatbot.gif)

 - Use for your music player to show the audio visualization of the user's voice.